 Well, like it or not, but during your exploration of Naples, you will also need to be careful about one thing – dogs’ poops.
 The old city center does not really offer parks and places, where locals would take their dogs out, so they are walking them around the busy streets, where dogs are doing their things… Unfortunately picking-up behind them, has not yet reached Naples, so mind your step.

 We stayed in Naples for three full days and I believe this is perfect time to feel the city and get to know a bit about its local life, not just seeing few best known streets.
-After all, Naples for sure offers many things to do and see, so make sure to plan more than just one day for it.
+After all, all the amazing things to do in Naples will make you busy for days.